MicrosoftDocs/azure-docs-powershell/docs-conceptual/azps-3.8.0/install-az-ps.md

 ```

 > [!NOTE]
-> If you've disabled module autoloading, manually import the module with `Import-Module Az`.
-Because
+> If you've disabled module autoloading, manually import the module with `Import-Module -Name Az`.
-> of the way the module is structured, this can take a few seconds.
+> Because of the way the module is structured, this can take a few seconds.

 You'll need to repeat these steps for every new PowerShell session you start.
 To learn how to
 persist your Azure sign in across PowerShell sessions, see